How To Clean Fireplace Bricks Without Harsh Chemicals

 Get Scrubbing

-Now it’s time to roll up your sleeves and start cleaning.
-As we said before, using natural cleaners instead of harsh commercial cleaners does require a bit more elbow grease.
-But the hard work required makes it all the more satisfying the next time you’re enjoying the warmth of your freshly-cleaned fireplace.
+Now, it's time to roll up your sleeves and start cleaning.
+As we said before, using natural cleaners instead of harsh commercial cleaners requires more elbow grease.
+But the hard work required makes it all the more satisfying the next time you're enjoying the warmth of your freshly cleaned fireplace.

-How to Clean Fireplace Bricks with Cream of Tartar or Baking Soda Paste
+How To Clean Fireplace Brick With Cream Of Tartar Or Baking Soda Paste

 If you’re using a baking soda or cream of tartar paste, spread a thin layer of the mixture over sooty areas.
 Scrub in small circular motions to avoid spreading the soot to nearby bricks.